gk199/MonteCarlo_PrivateProduction/LLP_TDC/README.md

 SimCalorimetry/HcalSimProducers/python/hcalUnsuppressedDigis_cfi.py
 ```
 Following amplitude dependence studies, the TDC threshold is set at 74.8 such that it is right above the noise level.

+Neutrino gun (for rates) sample is made in the DIGI step, since the GEN SIM step of it is saved on DAS.
+A 112X PU mixing file is attempted, following the steps [here](https://cms-pdmv.cern.ch/mcm/public/restapi/requests/get_test/PPD-RunIISummer17PrePremix-00020).

 ### CRAB submission
 Note: CRAB submissions will not work with intermediate CMSSW integration branches (only production versions), so in this case CRAB submissions won't work.
 Try Condor.